-We strongly recommend you make an appointment to meet with a Branch Manager for a one-on-one orientation session.
+We strongly recommend you make an appointment to meet with our Branch Manager for a one-on-one orientation session.
+You can schedule a meeting here.
 This is a great opportunity to find out more about the program, the profession, and have your questions answered.
-Please view our FAQ page for more information.
+You can also view our FAQ page for more information.

 CSNN’s Natural Nutrition Program attracts professionals from around the world and all walks of life: doctors and health care practitioners, complementary health care practitioners, fitness trainers, chefs, writers, and educators.
 Though many CSNN students have degrees and diplomas from other post-secondary institutions, the minimum entrance requirement is a Secondary School Diploma or equivalent.